Twitter Wowed By Bikini Model Working Her Voluptuous ASOS Curves — Her May West-Like Figure Embraced

 According to Teen Vogue, “Twitter reacts to ASOS’s plus-size model Vivian Eyo-Ephraim,” which is their headline for an article describing Vivian’s effect on the social media site.
 You can see Vivian “working this bikini” in the Instagram post below.

-While Teen Vogue mentions that Vivian is a “plus-size model, Cosmopolitan refers to this internet sensation as “a model” in their article, the term “plus-size” is not used by Cosmo.
+While Teen Vogue mentions that Vivian is a “plus-size model,” Cosmopolitan refers to this internet sensation as “a model” in their article — the term “plus-size” is not used by Cosmo.

 Vivian signed up with Bridge Models just seven months ago and already she is an online sensation.
 Cosmo suggests she’s on her way to accomplishing even more great things now that her photos have received an overwhelming amount of praise.